 A semen detection test will simply confirm whether the suspicious stain is actually semen.
 The test relies on the analysis of proteins which are found in semen.
 In a semen detection test, no DNA is analysed.
 If you wish to investigate the matter further, we suggest carrying a DNA test on the semen sample and sending in a comparison DNA sample collected using mouth swabs.
 In this way, we can confirm whether the DNA in the two samples belongs to the same person or to two different people.
 If you opt for further testing the following should be noted:

-- Semen detection testing takes 10 working days
+- Semen detection testing takes 10 to 15 working days

-- DNA verification of the sample used in the semen detection test takes a further 10 days*
+- DNA verification of the sample used in the semen detection test takes a further 10 to 15 working days*

 - The comparison of 2 samples takes a further 3 days